SysKitTeam/docs-point/docs/releases/cloud/point-2026-05-12-release-note.md

 ## New Feature

 * **The Accept Risk action is now available for Risky Workspaces.**
-   * Use the Accept Risk action on the Risky Workspaces report on the Security & Compliance screen to acknowledge a known risk on a specific workspace.
+   * Use the **Accept Risk** action on the Risky Workspaces report on the Security & Compliance screen to acknowledge a known risk on a specific workspace.
      * The accepted risk(s) are then excluded from the workspace's risk score.
-   * When accepting a risk, you can select the time frame for how long the risk should be accepted.
+   * When accepting a risk, you can **select the time frame** for how long the risk should be accepted.
-     * Once that time passes, the risk is automatically re-evaluated and will reappear if it is still present.
+     * Once that time passes, the **risk is automatically re-evaluated and will reappear** if it is still present.

+* **E-mail templates can now be managed in Syskit Point settings.**
+  * A new **E-mail Templates** section is available in the Point E-mail Settings, where you can download, upload, or reset the email templates used by Syskit Point.
+     * Use the **Download Templates** option to download a zip file with all of your templates.
+     * Use the **Upload Templates** option to upload your modified templates as a zip file.
+       * Modified templates take effect immediately for all subsequent emails.
+     * Use the **Reset All to Default** option to remove all customizations and revert to the default templates.

 ## Improvements & Bug Fixes

+* **Improvements made to** the Site Storage Metrics report.
+  * The State column on sites that are locked or archived now shows the following:
+    * Files that are in **read-only or no-access sites** are shown as **Site Locked**
+    * Files on archived sites are shown as **Site Archived**
+  * File-level actions are no longer shown for files in either of these states.

 * **Fixed an issue** where the Permissions Matrix report did not display Department and Job Title information for users with direct permissions on SharePoint objects, such as files and folders.